dustinpfister/blog_posts/_posts/linux-nodejs-cli-tools-getting-started.md

 It also stands to reason that it would be a good idea to make sure that I am not using a name that is used by another popular project in general when it comes to the possibly that other people might use my command line tool.
 So even when it comes to just checking out what is installed in my local system it also makes sense to check out what is popular in terms of projects in order to make sure that I am not going to be causing any conflicts.

 If need be I can always make the actual command names a little lengthly, and then just encourage people who use it to learn how to set up there own [bash command aliases](/2020/11/30/linux-bashrc-aliases/).
+This is something that I think people should learn about sooner or later anyway if they find themselves entering lengthly commands with lots of options over and over again in the terminal.

 ## 3 - The node.js shebang